 \begin{example}[$\clubsuit_C$] There is a a longpipe (thus $\omega$-bounded $2$-manifold) $Y$ which is not isocompact but $\mathsf{EC}(\omega_1,Y)$ holds.
-Also, there is a $2-1$ closed preimage of $\omega_1$ $P$ with the same properties. \end{example} \proof[Details] The surface is described in \cite[Section 5]{Nyikos:Antidiamond} and the so called `sprat' $P$ is given by Theorem 2.1 in the same paper and the remarks after.
-Both are regular and first countable and hence C-closed, Type I, countably compact, non-compact, and neither contain a copy of $\omega_1$.
+Also, for each $n\in\omega$, $n\ge 2$, there is a closed $n$-to-$1$ closed preimage of $\omega_1$ $P$ with the same properties. \end{example} \proof[Some details] The surface is described in \cite[Section 5]{Nyikos:Antidiamond} and the version with $n=2$ (called `sprat' by Nyikos) $P$ is given by Theorem 2.1 in the same paper and the remarks after.
+Both are also described in more detail in \cite{MesziguesNyikosExample}.
+They are regular and first countable and hence C-closed, Type I, countably compact, non-compact, and neither contain a copy of $\omega_1$.
 Actually, both satisfy a property stronger than (c) of Theorem \ref{thmDir}: any club subset of $Y$ (resp. of $P$) contains $\wb{Y_\alpha}-Y_\alpha$ (resp. $\wb{P_\alpha}-P_\alpha$) for a club set of $\alpha$.
-Moreover any bounded subset of $Y$ or $P$ embeds in $\R^2$.
-(This is a detail, but in Nyikos construction $Y_\alpha$ is homeomorphic to $\R^2$, however choosing a small closed disk in $Y_0$ and removing its interior, we obtain $Y_\alpha$ homeomorphic to the cylinder, as in our definition of longpipe.)

-The next lemma shows that a map $f$ from $\omega_1$ to $Y$ or $P$ must have a bounded image, and since any bounded subset of $Y$ or $P$ embeds in $\R^2$, $f$ must be eventually constant. \endproof
+Moreover any bounded subset of $Y$ or $P$ embeds in $\R^2$. \\ The next lemma shows that a map $f$ from $\omega_1$ to $Y$ or $P$ must have a bounded image, and since any bounded subset of $Y$ or $P$ embeds in $\R^2$ and $\mathsf{EC}(\omega_1\R^2)$ holds, $f$ must be eventually constant. \endproof

 \begin{lemma} If $Y$ is a Type I C-closed space and $f:\omega_1\to Y$ is unbounded, then there is a copy of $\omega_1$ in $Y$. \end{lemma} \proof The image of $f$ is club by Lemma \ref{lemmaCclosed}, hence by a routine argument similar to that of \cite[Lemma 1.19]{GauldBook}, the set $C =\{\alpha\in\omega_1\,:\,f(\alpha)\in \wb{Y_\alpha}-Y_\alpha\}$ is club as well.
 Thus $C$ embeds in $Y$ and is a copy of $\omega_1$. \endproof